iTranscend/elections-app/README.md

     - Navigate to localhost/phpmyadmin
     - Create a new database named "elections-app"

-After creating the database go back to the project and run
+After creating the database go back to the project and run:

     knex migrate:latest

 This will update your database to the config of mine

+Next, run the seed file(s):

+    knex seed:run

+This will populate your tables with necessary default application data like user roles config

 ### Run the application